Oundle: Education

 View of the entry to Oundle Church of England Primary School.

 The town's most notable school is Oundle School, a public school with around a thousand pupils, most of whom are boarders.
 The two other schools in the town are Prince William School, a comprehensive school named after the late Prince William of Gloucester, and Oundle Church of England Primary School, which rated as "Outstanding" in its 2011 Ofsted inspection.

 Media

 Local news and television programmes are provided by BBC East and ITV Anglia.
 Television signals are received from the Sandy Heath TV transmitter, BBC East Midlands and ITV Central can also be received from the Waltham TV transmitter.

 The town is covered by both BBC Radio Northampton and BBC Radio Cambridgeshire.
-Other radio stations including Heart East, Smooth East Midlands (formerly Connect FM) and OSCAR Radio, a school-based radio station which broadcast from the Oundle School in the town.
+Other radio stations including Heart East, Smooth East Midlands (formerly Connect FM) and OSCAR Radio, a school-based radio station which broadcast from Oundle School.

-Local newspapers are Peterborough Telegraph and Nene Valley News, a local independent community newspaper.
+Local newspapers are the Peterborough Telegraph and Nene Valley News, an independent community newspaper.